MarcAntoineRaymond/GomenHashai/README.md

 The Helm Chart will exempt the namespace in which you install 🍣GomenHashai, you can exempt other namespaces as well.

+---

+## 🚀 Getting Started

-### ⚠️ Warning
+> ⚠️ Warning:

-Running without configuring much may break stuff in your cluster, 🍣GomenHashai 🙇.
+> Running without configuring much may break stuff in your cluster, 🍣GomenHashai 🙇.
 Be careful providing a complete mapping for images/digests or set exemptions for your important cluster services (CNI, control-plane, api server...).

 ---

-## 🚀 Getting Started

 1. Prerequisites